p-chung/kintensity/PAA2019/paa2019_abstract.md

 The main extension of Goodman's method, which we present here, is to allow rates of fertility and mortality to vary over time.
 Accounting for this variation is important because: (a) rates of fertility and mortality across much of the world have shifted dramatically over the last several decades; and (b) the availability of living kin is likely to be highly sensitive to generational changes in these rates.
 As written and presented, the original kin availability equations by @Goodman1974 assume that age-specific rates of survival and fertility remain constant.
 In order to derive more historically-plausible estimates of kin availability from these data, we propose a simple set of adjustments that allow time to enter the equation in an intuitive way.

-[Monica, can you provide a description of how we do the adjustment? things to include: non-stable equations for daughter, granddaughter, mother, and grandmother; the period mean age adjustment factor, why we can't simply use cohort info to do the adjustment (lack of data), and our comparison of results derived using it to Goodman's un-adjusted results.]
+[Monica, can you provide a description of how we do the adjustment? things to include: non-stable equations for daughter, grand-daughter, mother, and grandmother; the period mean age adjustment factor, why we can't simply use cohort info to do the adjustment (lack of data), and our comparison of results derived using it to Goodman's un-adjusted results.]

--PLOT: comparison of stable-rate/Goodman curves vs. non-stable/Monica curves of number of living kin (grandmother + mother + daughter + granddaughter) over ages
+* PLOT: comparison of stable-rate/Goodman curves vs. non-stable/Monica curves of number of living kin (grandmother + mother + daughter + grand-daughter) over ages
-    - Monica has already done this.
+    * Monica has already done something like this.

 ## The Kin Dependency Ratio (KDR)

-We define a _kin dependency ratio_ (KDR) as the number of plausibly dependent kin at age $x$ divided by the number of plausibly non-dependent kin at age $x$:^[Alternatively, we could take the inverse of the KDR as a measure of potential kin support---something like a _kin support ratio_ (KSR).]
+We define a _kin dependency ratio_ (KDR) as the number of plausibly dependent kin at age $x$ divided by the number of plausibly non-dependent kin at age $x$:^[Alternatively, we could take the inverse of the KDR as a measure of potential kin support---something we could call a _kin support ratio_ (KSR).]

 $$
 KDR(x) = \frac{\text{dependent kin at age x}}{\text{non-dependent kin at age x}}
 $$

-- defining 'dependent' and 'non-dependent' kin
+"Dependent kin" is defined along two dimensions: (1) The type of kin; and (2) the age of ego.
+For example, a daughter or grand-daughter is likely to be a dependent when ego is younger, but when ego is older, those same daughters and grand-daughters are likely to be independent (and possibly even sources of material support).
+For the purposes of the present demonstration, we define _dependent kin_ to be daughters and grand-daughters when ego is 44-years or younger; daughters, granddaughters, mothers, and grandmothers when ego is age 45 to 64; and mothers and grandmothers when ego is 65-years or older.

+Of course, these age boundaries are arbitrary...

 ## KDR vs. OADR

--PLOT1: KDR(at working ages) and OADR over calendar time
+* PLOT1: Country-specific KDR(at working ages) and OADR over calendar time
-    -x: calendar time
+    * x: calendar time
-    -y: KDR and OADR
+    * y: KDR and OADR
-    -facets: a couple countries w/varying fertility & mortality patterns
+    * facets: a couple countries w/varying fertility & mortality patterns

--PLOT2: KDR(at working ages) and OADR tracked over fertility/mortality surface
+* PLOT2: Country-specific KDR(at working ages) and OADR tracked over fertility/mortality surface
-    -x: fertility(TFR or some ASFR)
+    * x: fertility(TFR or some ASFR)
-    -y: mortality(e0 or some ASMR)
+    * y: mortality(e0 or some ASMR)
-    -lines: one for OADR and one for KDR (for each country over a sequence of decades)
+    * lines: one for OADR and one for KDR (for each country over a sequence of decades)

 ## Next Steps
 In the final paper...